Banjawarn Station

 Banjawarn Station is a remote cattle station in Western Australia, that previously operated as a sheep station.
-In the 1990s Banjawarn was owned by the Japanese doomsday cult Aum Shinrikyo, and following the Tokyo subway attack was the subject of an Australian Federal Police (AFP) investigation.
+In the 1990s the lease to Banjawarn was owned by the Japanese doomsday cult Aum Shinrikyo, and following the Tokyo subway attack was the subject of an Australian Federal Police (AFP) investigation.
 Banjawarn is one of the 70 largest stations in Australia.

 Description

 It is situated 350 km (220 miles) north of Kalgoorlie and 800 km (500 miles) north east of Perth, on the edge of the Great Victoria Desert in the community of Leonora.
 It covers an area of 404680 ha.

 The land is a mix of Wanderrie, mulga, saltbush and grasslands that support both annual and perennial grasses.
 Gum trees and mulga follow the four main creeks and other watercourses.
 Several waterholes and lake systems are also found on the property.

 History

 The station was established in 1903 and has had several owners.

-In 1928 Banjawarn was owned by the Warren brothers and was supporting a flock of 1,000 sheep.
+In 1928, Banjawarn was owned by the Warren brothers and was supporting a flock of 1,000 sheep.

 It was owned for a year in 1993 by the Japanese Aum Shinrikyo cult.
-In 2010 the leasees were Colvin and Adele Day.
-The property was carrying a herd of about 2,500 head of droughtmaster, shorthorn and Brahman cattle.
+In 2010, the leasees were Colvin and Adele Day.
+The property was carrying a herd of about 2,500 head of Droughtmaster, shorthorn and Brahman cattle.